zalo/zalo.github.io/_posts/2019-2-6-constraints.md

   //It must be iterated to fully resolve all collisions }
 ~~~
+<a href="https://github.com/zalo/zalo.github.io/blob/master/assets/js/Constraints/VerletCollision.js"><small>Full Source</small></a>
 </section>

+## Verlet Rope

 Solving constraints sequentially is called the _Gauss-Seidel Method_.
 It converges faster, but it is not technically correct.

-## Verlet Rope
 <script type="text/paperscript" src="../../assets/js/Constraints/RedRope.js" canvas="redRope"></script>
 <canvas id="redRope" width="350" height="350"></canvas>
-<a href="https://github.com/zalo/zalo.github.io/blob/master/assets/js/RedRope.js"><small>See Full Source</small></a>
+<a href="https://github.com/zalo/zalo.github.io/blob/master/assets/js/RedRope.js"><small>Full Source</small></a>

+## Volume Preserving Soft Body

 The alternative is to average the contributions from each constraint before applying them.
 This is the _Jacobi Method_.
 It is more stable, and makes it so the order does not matter.
 However, it is "squishier" because it converges more slowly.

-## Volume Preserving Soft Body

-If one wraps this rope into a circle, and constrains the shape's volume, one can create a volume preserving soft-body
+If one wraps the rope above into a circle, and constrains the shape's volume, one can create a volume preserving soft-body

 <script type="text/paperscript" src="../../assets/js/Constraints/VolumeBlob.js" canvas="softBody"></script>
 <canvas id="softBody" width="350" height="350"></canvas>
-<a href="https://github.com/zalo/zalo.github.io/blob/master/assets/js/VolumeBlob.js"><small>See Full Source</small></a>
+<a href="https://github.com/zalo/zalo.github.io/blob/master/assets/js/VolumeBlob.js"><small>Full Source</small></a>

 The Jacobi Method is useful for keeping phantom forces from appearing in complex systems like this one.